buttonsrtoys/mvvm_plus/README.md

     - buildView
 - **Property** is a `typedef` of ValueNotifier, so adds nothing.

-But don't be fooled by MVVM+'s minimal interface.
-As documented below, MVVM+ is a full implementation of MVVM.
+**But** don't be fooled by MVVM+'s minimal interface.
+MVVM+ is a full implementation of MVVM.

 ## Model-View-View Model (MVVM)

 As with all MVVM implementations, MVVM+ organizes UI into an object called the View.
-The business logic associated with the View is organized into an object called the View Model.
-And states that span two or more View Models are organized into one or more Models.
+Business logic associated with a View is organized into an object called a View Model.
+Business logic that spans two or more View Models is organized into one or more Models.

 ![mvvm flow](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmFlow.png)